Compact Hermitian Young Projection Operators: An algorithm to construct compact expressions of Hermitian Young projection operators

 \begin{theorem}[MOLD operators] Consider a Young tableau $\Theta \in \mathcal{Y}_n$ with MOLD $\mathcal{M}(\Theta)=m$.
 Furthermore, suppose that $\Theta_{(m)}$ has a lexically ordered \emph{row-word}.
 Then, the Hermitian Young projection operator corresponding to $\Theta$, $P_{\Theta}$, is, \emph{for $m$ even},

-In the above, all symmetrizers and antisymmetrizers are understood to be canonically embedded into the algebra $V^{\otimes n}$; $\beta_{\Theta}$ is a \emph{non-zero constant} chosen such that $P_{\Theta}$ is idempotent. \end{theorem}
+In the above, all symmetrizers and antisymmetrizers are understood to be canonically embedded into $V^{\otimes n}$; $\beta_{\Theta}$ is a \emph{non-zero constant} chosen such that $P_{\Theta}$ is idempotent. \end{theorem}

 The formal proof of this Theorem can be found in Appendix \ref{sec:ProofsMOLD}.
 A comparative example of a Hermitian Young projection operator constructed using MOLD and KS is given is section~\ref{sec:MOLDAdvantage}, Fig~\ref{fig:MOLDAdvantage}.

-In Theorem~\ref{thm:MOLDConstruction}, it should be noted that we have not provided a form of the constant $\beta_{\Theta}$.
+It should be noted that we have not provided an explicit expression for the constant $\beta_{\Theta}$ in Theorem~\ref{thm:MOLDConstruction}.
 This normalization-constant however can easily be found for specific operators by direct calculation since the MOLD-operators are very much suited for automated calculations on a computer, as is described in section~\ref{sec:MOLDAdvantage}.
 We would like to draw the reader's attention to the fact that the symmetrizers and antisymmetrizers in all four expressions of Theorem~\ref{thm:MOLDConstruction} \emph{strictly alternate}, including those inside the Young projectors.

 As an example, consider the Young tableau

 This tableau has MOLD $2$ (i.e. even MOLD), and $\Theta_{(2)}$ has a lexically ordered row-word.
 Thus, we have to construct the Hermitian Young projection operator $P_{\Theta}$ corresponding to $\Theta$ according to equation \eqref{eq:MOLDHermitianOperatorConstruction1}. $P_{\Theta}$ is therefore given by